lapatinn/kirjainlaatikko/README.md

 20.03:

 Added ability to create movie reviews, along with the required database table.
 User id is now stored in session.
 Rearranged some elements on the front page.

+21.03:

+Added dedicated page for movie reviews.
+Each review will redirect to a page according to review id.
+This page will store the actual contents of the review.
+Rearranged some elements on various pages and added return links to various pages.